lpollier/battmon/README.md

 ## Connection

-Here is one connection example between a Sony Aibo ERA-201B1 battery and an Arduino Uno + 2x16 LCD keypad shield.
-The pin closest to the edge is 1 and the one at the opposite is 6:
+Here is an example of connection between a Sony Aibo ERA-201B1 battery pack and the assembly of the Arduino Uno + 2x16 LCD keypad shield.
+The pin closest to the edge is 1 and the one opposite is 6:

-* Pin 1 = Plus (+VBat)
+* Pin 1 = Plus (Pack+)
 * Pin 2 = SMBus Clock
 * Pin 3 = SMBus Data
-* Pin 4 = /EN has to be connected to pin 6 (-VBat) to activate the Arduino
+* Pin 4 = /EN has to be connected to pin 6 (Pack-) to activate the Arduino Uno
 * Pin 5 = Reserve (Internal temperature thermistor)
-* Pin 6 = Minus (-VBat)
+* Pin 6 = Minus (Pack-)

-The Arduino is powered by the battery when pin 4 (/EN) is connected to pin 6 (-VBat) using a switch for example.
+The Arduino Uno is powered by the battery when pin 4 (/EN) is connected to pin 6 (Pack-), using a switch for example.

 You can refer to the [ERA-201B1 wiring diagram][ERA-201B1_wiring_diagram] for more details.